-Question: "Does the Bible describe Jesus being worshipped?"
+Question: "Does the Bible describe Jesus being worshiped?"

-Answer: Worship means reverence paid to a divine being.
+Answer: Worship means “reverence paid to a divine being.”
 If Jesus was offered and accepted worship, then by doing so He was confirming His divinity.
 This is important because there are those who deny the deity of Christ, relegating Him instead to a lesser position than God.
 Yes, Jesus accepted worship.
-As the divine the second Person of the Trinity, He was and still is worshiped.
+As the second Person of the Trinity, He was and still is worshiped.

-From the beginning of Jesus’ life we see examples of Him being worshiped.
+From the beginning of Jesus’ life, we see examples of Him being worshiped.
 As soon as the Magi laid eyes on the infant Christ, “they bowed down and worshiped Him” (Matthew 2:11).
-When Jesus made His triumphal entry into Jerusalem the Bible records the initial response He received: "So they took branches of palm trees and went out to meet him, crying out, ‘Hosanna!
+The Bible records the initial response Jesus received when He made His triumphal entry into Jerusalem: “So they took branches of palm trees and went out to meet him, crying out, ‘Hosanna!
 Blessed is he who comes in the name of the Lord, even the King of Israel!’”
-(Matthew 21:9; John 12:13) The word “Hosanna” ascribes all praise, honor, glory, and blessing to him who is being lauded.
-The type of behavior exhibited by the crowd is definitely a form of worship.
+(Matthew 21:9; John 12:13) The word hosanna ascribes all praise, honor, glory, and blessing to the one being lauded.
+This word used by the crowd is definitely a form of worship.

 Just after Jesus amazed the disciples by walking on water, “those who were in the boat worshiped him, saying, ‘Truly you are the Son of God’” (Matthew 14:33).
 Two more memorable examples of Jesus accepting worship occurred just after His resurrection.
 Some of the women (Matthew 18:1; Mark 16:1; Luke 24:10) were on their way to tell the disciples of the resurrection when Jesus met them on their way.
 When they realized it was He, they “came to him, clasped his feet and worshiped him” (Matthew 28:9).